jericks/jericks.github.io/content/posts/geoc-cli.md

 GEOC by default will read and write CSV for vector layers and ASCII grids for raster layers because both of these formats are plain text and easily manipulated by other standard Unix tools.

-So, you can create 10 randomally placed points within a geometry by running the following command.
+You can create 10 randomally placed points within a geometry by running the following command.

 ```bash
 geoc vector randompoints -g "0 0 10 10" -n 10